Celebrating five years logo

 systemic therapies

-indicated for ad1,g-i
+indicated for ad1,e-g

 AAAAI, American Academy of Allergy, Asthma, and Immunology; AAD, American Academy of Dermatology; ACAAI, American College of Allergy, Asthma, and Immunology.

-aIQVIA NBRx data as of March 2024.
+aIQVIA SMART Portal Patient Insights as of September 2024.

-cFDA approved for uncontrolled moderate-to-severe AD since 2017 for adults, 2019 for adolescents (aged 12-17 years), 2020 for children (aged 6-11 years), and 2022 for infants to preschoolers (aged 6 months to 5 years).
+bFDA approved for uncontrolled moderate-to-severe AD since 2017 for adults, 2019 for adolescents (aged 12-17 years), 2020 for children (aged 6-11 years), and 2022 for infants to preschoolers (aged 6 months to 5 years).

-g99% of commercial AD patients (6+ months of age) nationally are covered for DUPIXENT.
+e99% of commercial AD patients (6+ months of age) nationally are covered for DUPIXENT.
 91% of commercial AD patient lives have to fail only 1 or 2 prescription topical treatments.

-iBased on available published commercial UM coverage criteria.
+gBased on available published commercial UM coverage criteria.

 Discover more experience with DUPIXENT